microsoft/CameraTraps/data_management/megadb/README.md

 ## Structure

-There are two tables in this database.
+There are two tables in this database:

 - `sequences`
 Each item in this list is a `sequence` object.

 - `datasets`
 This table stores information about each dataset in the database.
-Each dataset object contains information on where in blob storage its images are stored, including any path prefix, its public access status and any other dataset-level properties.
+Each dataset object contains information on where in blob storage its images are stored, including any path prefix, its public access status, and any other dataset-level properties.

 ## Conventions

 While most of the enforceable rules are included in the schema `sequences_schema.json` and the extra checks in `sequences_schema_check.py`, we observe a number of additional conventions detailed here.
-Some rules enforced by the schema and additional checks are explained here also for clarity.
+Some rules enforced by the schema and additional checks are explained here also.

 ### Which level to associate a property
-We always associated a property with the highest level in the hierachy that is still correct.
+We always associate a property with the highest level in the hierachy that is still correct.
 - If the `rights_holder` is the same across a dataset, this property should be on the dataset object in the `datasets` table.
 - If `class`, usually used for species or other fine animal categories, is labeled on sequences, this property should be at the `sequence` level, not the `image` level.

 ### Sequence information
 - For images whose sequence information is unknown, each image is contained in a sequence object whose `seq_id` will start with `dummy_`.
-- The `frame_num` property on each image object is kept to be safe, even though it is redundant because the image objects are in a list.
-Actually, image items in the list are not ordered according to `frame_num`. `frame_num` need to be unique, but does not need to be consecutive.
+- The `frame_num` property is stored for each image object, even though it is redundant because the image objects are in a list.
+Actually, image items in the list are not ordered according to `frame_num`. `frame_num` values need to be unique within a sequence, but do not need to be consecutive.
 The min value for `frame_num` is 0 even though most start at 1.
-- The `location` property can be a string, an int or an serializable object (e.g. latitude/longitude).
+- The `location` property can be a string, an int, or a serializable object (e.g. latitude/longitude).

 ### When labels are unavailable